khadija-ashraf/LeetCodePopular/src/hashtable/prefixSum/README.md

 ### Key Concept and Algorithm:

-In the approach 2: Prefix Sum we used an array for storing our prefixes.
+In the approach 2: Prefix Sum, we used an array for storing our prefixes.
 There is a performance drain when we have to lookup for a complemenPrefixSum.
 We have to scan the prefix array until the current index to find if there is a prefix already in the map that matches the complemenPrefixSum.
 This is an average O(n) operation.

 To enhance the performance we can keep our prefixes in a HashMap.
 Then looking up for a complemenPrefixSum in that map would be a O(1) operation.
 We store the frequency of the prefixes so that we get the total number of occurrences of that prefix in the prefix array.
 The frequency of prefix is added to the k-sum subarray count when the prefix of that position matches to a complemenPrefixSum.